 A FPM should be held prior to the child's change of placement in order to make an informed decision regarding the appropriateness of the placement change.
 In the situation where a placement appears to be disrupting, the meeting can help determine if the placement can be preserved or if a change in placement is necessary.
 In the situation of concurrent planning, it may be that a relative has been identified after the child has already been placed in a foster home.
 If permanency with the relative has been identified as the concurrent goal for the child, it may be in the child's best interests to be placed with the relative immediately.
 This would allow for LDSS to actively pursue the concurrent goal such that permanency may be achieved as early as possible.
 The use of a FPM allows the team to collaborate in decision making and allows the team to weigh the pros and cons related to the child changing placement.
-When considering any placement change the team should consider: progress or lack of progress made toward reunification and likelihood of the child returning home, trauma, timing of the move (taking into account things like the school calendar), services for the child, the child's age and ability to understand the move, the child's wishes, etc. Section 6.9 outlines procedures for placing children in emergency approved foster homes.
+When considering any placement change the team should consider: progress or lack of progress made toward reunification and likelihood of the child returning home, trauma, timing of the move (taking into account things like the school calendar), services for the child, the child's age and ability to understand the move, the child's wishes, etc. Section 1.5 of Local Department Foster and Adoptive Home Approval Guidance Manual outlines procedures for using waivers to approve kinship foster homes for immediate placement of children in foster care.